NBA Jam (1993 video game): Tournament Edition

-In addition to the arcade version, NBA Jam: Tournament Edition was ported to the Super NES, Genesis, Genesis 32X, Game Boy, Game Gear, Sega Saturn, PlayStation, and Atari Jaguar, with the PlayStation port serving as a North American launch title.
+In addition to the arcade version, NBA Jam Tournament Edition was ported to the Super NES, Genesis, 32X, Game Boy, Game Gear, Sega Saturn, PlayStation, and Atari Jaguar, with the PlayStation port serving as a North American launch title.

+After Midway produced 250,000 Genesis cartridges, the developer learned that the flash memory used for savegames only works if games are played in a specific order.
+After attempts to repair the cartridges failed, Midway included a flyer advising customers of "AutoStat" functionality that requires playing two games using initials "XXX" and "NBA" to initialize the cartridge, turning the flaw into an undocumented feature.

-Ports and sequels
+Ports

 The NBA Jam games were ported to many home video game consoles and PC, published by Acclaim.
 The console versions were well known for featuring many new secret characters; the home versions of Jam T.E. even allowed the player to use then-President Bill Clinton, First Lady Hillary Clinton, Vice President Al Gore, and, on the Atari Jaguar version, Atari's Vice President of Software Development Leonard Tramiel.